|Death Benefit Payment Deed||$2,750 (per SMSF)|

 Why should I have a Death Benefit Payment Deed?

 The transfer balance cap regime can make succession planning tricky.
 While a member may desire to make their pensions reversionary upon death, there may be situations where receiving these reversionary pensions would cause the beneficiary to exceed their transfer balance cap.
 Consequently, this may cause hassle for the beneficiary and SMSF trustee as certain pensions will need to be commuted to adjust to the transfer balance cap.

-For example if Mary Smith has a $1.6 million account-based pension (‘ABP’) in place and her spouse Barry Smith was to die first, then Mary could commute her ABP to ensure she can receive Barry’s reversionary pension up to the maximum of her available transfer balance account cap space (which we assume is currently nil but her personal transfer balance cap may be $1.6 million if she fully commutes her existing ABP).
+For example if Mary Smith has a $1.7 million account-based pension (‘ABP’) in place and her spouse Barry Smith was to die first, then Mary could commute her ABP to ensure she can receive Barry’s reversionary pension up to the maximum of her available transfer balance account cap space (which we assume is currently nil but her personal transfer balance cap may be $1.7 million if she fully commutes her existing ABP).
+(Note that the transfer balance cap prior 1 July 2021 (for the period of 1 July 2017 to 30 June 2021) was $1.6 million and from 1 July 2021 a member’s personal TBC may have been subject to proportional indexation.)

 DBA Lawyers’ death benefit payment deed addresses this problem by seeking to ensure that upon death, any account-based pensions being paid automatically reverts to an eligible beneficiary up to the maximum amount based on that beneficiary’s transfer balance account.
 The member can then select between two options as to whether they want the balance to go as a lump sum either to their nominated beneficiary or their estate.

 Please note that our death benefit payment deed can only work in conjunction with DBA’s SMSF governing rules.